 Chateau Petit Bocq History, Overview

-Chateau Petit Bocq is one of the new estates in the Medoc as it has only been around since 1971, when it was created by the Souquet family from a 2 hectare parcel of vines.
-The winery made its official debut with the difficult 1972 vintage.
+Chateau Petit Bocq is one of the new estates in the Medoc as it has only been around since 1971 when it was created by the Souquet family from a 2-hectare parcel of vines.
+The winery made its official debut with the extremely difficult 1972 vintage.

 The Souquet family, headed by Francis Souquet, who was also working as the cellar master at Ducru Beaucaillou at the time, eventually sold the property to its current owner, Dr. Gaetan Lagneaux in 1993.

-Gaetan Lagneaux continued to expand the vineyards and created a winery and cellars over the years.
+Gaetan Lagneaux continued to expand the vineyards.
+He also created a new winery and cellars over the next several years.
 Until Petit Bocq purchased their own cellars, the wines were made at the neighboring estate of Chateau de Pez.
-In fact, it was the cellars of Chateau de Pez that the owner eventually purchased for use by Chateau Petit Bocq.
+In fact, it was the cellars of Chateau de Pez that the owner eventually purchased to vinify the wines of Chateau Petit Bocq.

 Chateau Petit Bocq Vineyard, Terroir, Grapes, Winemaking

-The 18 hectare Left Bank vineyard of Chateau Petit Bocq is planted to 50% Merlot, 49% Cabernet Sauvignon and 1% Cabernet Franc.
-This represents a change in the vineyards, showing a reduction on Merlot and an increase in Cabernet Sauvignon.
-However, this is going to change again starting in 2015, as 3% of their vineyards will be devoted to Petit Verdot.
+The 19 hectare Left Bank vineyard of Chateau Petit Bocq is planted to 50% Merlot, 48% Cabernet Sauvignon and 2%Petit Verdot.
+This represents a change in the vineyards, showing a reduction in Merlot, along with an increase in Cabernet Sauvignon, and the removal of Cabernet Franc.

 Chateau Petit Bocq is usually best enjoyed in the first 10-18 years of life.
 Young vintages can be decanted for 1-2 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment